weiweiweiopen/peach-blossom-spring/README.md

 <img width="1620" height="933" alt="Screenshot 2026-06-01 at 08 58 52" src="https://github.com/user-attachments/assets/882955c4-ff0b-4e4d-8ff3-1e51609ce2af" />
 <img width="1617" height="939" alt="Screenshot 2026-06-01 at 09 00 22" src="https://github.com/user-attachments/assets/ceb8e0f5-1445-48d2-bea5-7799a475dd1c" />

-## How to play

-Walk your avatar with arrow keys / WASD.
-On mobile, use the thumb control.
-Press space bar or click NPC to start a conversation to explore!

 <img width="1616" height="934" alt="Screenshot 2026-06-01 at 08 59 22" src="https://github.com/user-attachments/assets/3a0ebd2b-4346-4bbd-94a3-d38162c59691" />

 ### A. The github cloud version